-Treatment time may also be shortened (between 8 and 12 weeks depending on the medication used).
+DAAs may also shorten treatment time to between 8 and 12 weeks, depending on the medication used.

 The Centers for Disease Control and Prevention (CDC) reports that HCV causes more deaths than any other infectious disease.
 This is because HCV screening isn’t as routine and people who have the virus aren’t aware of the infection.

 It’s important to include routine HCV screening for certain populations to identify the condition before severe damage occurs.
 A late diagnosis can affect the treatment’s effectiveness.

 Treatment success for chronic hepatitis C also depends on the genotype of the virus.
 Genotypes are variations of the virus that have evolved over the years.
 Some genotypes may be more difficult to treat than others.